Financial Aid Appeals

 Examples that do not constitute a Special Circumstance:

 - Reduction in investment values

 - Parent's refusal to contribute to the student's education

 - Parent's inability or unwillingness to borrow Parent PLUS loans

 - Secondary tuition payments

-As part of the review process, the Financial Aid Appeals Committee looks at your current financial aid package.
+As part of the review process, the Financial Aid Appeals Committee looks at your current financial aid package, which means you must apply for aid and receive a financial aid award letter before you can submit an appeal.
 It is expected that all financial aid options are explored and exhausted before submitting a Special Circumstances Form to the committee.
-Please be sure that all grants, scholarships and federal loans are accepted before submitting an appeal.

 If you're uncertain whether your change in financial situation constitutes a reason to appeal, please contact our office to help make that determination.Special Circumstances Form

 Once your form is submitted, our Financial Aid Appeals Committee will determine the results of your appeal and inform you of their decision.
 All communication regarding special circumstance requests are sent via email.
 The committee may request additional documentation, so be sure to check your email regularly if you've submitted an appeal.

 Denver, Colorado 80210